bkunyiha/blockchain/book-draft/ci/kubernetes/02-Architecture.md

 - **NodePort**: Exposes service on each node's IP
 - **LoadBalancer**: External load balancer (cloud providers)
 - **Headless**: No cluster IP, direct pod DNS (for StatefulSets)

+**Relationship to workloads:**

+- Services do not create pods.
+They select existing pods via **labels** (e.g. `app: webserver`) and provide a stable name/port in front of them.
+- A normal Service is ideal for “talk to the group” use cases (HTTP APIs).
+- A headless Service is ideal when “which replica” matters (StatefulSet per-pod DNS identities).

 **Example:**
 ```yaml